-One of the key considerations (and rightly so) before retiring is whether you can afford it.
-But, the emotional impact of retirement is also important to think about, as the process typically involves closing one life chapter and beginning a new one.
+One of the key considerations before retiring is whether you can afford it.
+But the emotional impact of retirement is also important to think about, as the process typically involves closing one chapter of life and beginning a new one.

 Below, we’ve put together a list of nine key things to consider if you’re thinking about retiring.
-Hopefully, they’ll help you explore your own definition of retirement, so that you can make the most of whatever comes next.
+Hopefully, they’ll help you explore your own definition of retirement so you can make the most of whatever comes next.

 1. When can I afford to retire?

-Before you decide to retire, unfortunately, it’s necessary to consider whether you’ll have enough money to live off – not just at the time of retirement, but in the months and years that follow.
+Before deciding to retire, unfortunately, it’s necessary to consider whether you’ll have enough money to live off – not just at the time of retirement, but in the years that follow.

 During complete retirement, people usually lose their main source of income and will need to make sure they have enough income from other sources (such as pensions, investments, and savings) to supplement this.
-To learn more about this, you might find it useful to read our article; How much should I save for retirement?
-Our article on the State pension also has more information.
+To learn more about this, you might find it useful to read our articles: How much should I save for retirement? and Everything you need to know about the State Pension.

 2. How will I fill my time?